Hossein Qoli Khan Qajar: Background

 He belonged to the Qoyunlu (also spelled Qawanlu) branch of the Qajar tribe.
 The tribe had several other branches, one of the most prominent ones being the Develu, which often fought against the Qoyunlu.
 Hossein Qoli Khan was one of the youngest sons of the chieftain of the Qoyunlu clan, Mohammad Hasan Khan Qajar, and the grandson of Fath Ali Khan, a prominent aristocrat executed by the orders of shah Tahmasp II (possibly at the urging of Nader Qoli Beg, who would become known as Nader Shah after usurping the throne of Iran in 1736, marking the foundation of the Afsharid dynasty).
 Hossein Qoli Khan had several half-brothers and full-brothers: Agha Mohammad Khan Qajar, Morteza Qoli Khan, Mostafa Qoli Khan, Reza Qoli Khan, Jafar Qoli Khan, Mahdi Qoli Khan, Abbas Qoli Khan Qajar and Ali Qoli Khan.

-When Nader Shah died in 1747, the Afsharid rule of Iran fell apart, which gave Mohammad Hasan the opportunity to try to seize Astarabad for himself, leading Nader Shah's nephew Adil Shah to march from Mashhad to the city in order to capture him.
-Although he failed to catch Hasan, Adil Shah managed to take castrate one of his sons, Agha Mohammad Khan.
+When Nader Shah died in 1747, the Afsharid rule of Iran fell apart, which gave Mohammad Hasan the opportunity to try to seize Astarabad for himself, leading Nader Shah's nephew Adel Shah to march from Mashhad to the city in order to capture him.
+Although he failed to catch Hasan, Adel Shah managed to take castrate one of his sons, Agha Mohammad Khan.

 The death of Mohammad Hasan

-During the following 10 years, Afsharid rule in Khorasan suffered heavily from war among rival chieftains and from invasions by the Durrani ruler of Qandahar, Ahmad Shah Durrani.
+During the following 10 years, Afsharid rule in Khorasan suffered heavily from war among rival chieftains and from invasions by the Durrani ruler of Kandahar, Ahmad Shah Durrani.
 During this period, Mohammad Hasan fought against the Pashtun military leader Azad Khan Afghan and the Zand ruler Karim Khan for suzerainty over the western part of Nader Shah's former empire.
 He was, however, defeated in 1759 by a Zand army, and thereafter betrayed by his own followers and killed by his old rival, Mohammad Khan of Savadkuh.
 Due to Agha Mohammad Khan's castration, Hossein Qoli Khan was appointed as the new chieftain of the Qoyunlu instead.
-Shortly thereafter Astarabad fell under the control of Karim Khan, who appointed a Develu named Hosayn Khan Develu as its governor.
+Shortly thereafter, Astarabad fell under the control of Karim Khan, who appointed a Develu named Hosayn Khan Develu as its governor.
 Meanwhile, Hossein Qoli Khan and his brother Agha Mohammad Khan fled to the steppe.
 One year later, Agha Mohammad Khan made an incursion against Astarabad, but was forced to flee, chased by the city's governor.
 Agha Mohammad Khan managed to reach Ashraf, but was at last seized and was sent as a hostage to Tehran, where Karim Khan was.
 Hossein Qoli Khan was also soon captured and sent to Karim Khan.